LukasKrivka/cnb-rates/README.md

 ```bash
 which git
 ```
-This should output something like: usr/bin/git.
+This should output something like: _usr/bin/git_.
+If so, proceed to the next step.

 If the output says _git not found_, **git** is not installed.
 Possible fix with **homebrew**:
 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"